For staff photos and bios please click here.

 Social Workers (SWiS) is a service provided at Te Uku School by Family Works Northern.
 The aim of SWiS is to provide support to children and their families/whanau before problems at home or school become more serious and difficult to overcome.
 SWiS can be accessed by anyone who has an interest in the welfare of a child at the school and can be contacted via the school office or on 0275631018.

 Children are required to wear a sunhat for protection during all outside activities, sporting events and school trips during Terms One and Four.
-A school sunhat is available for purchase from the Office.
-There is sun screen available in classrooms for children who require it.
-Parents are encouraged to act as role models and wear a sunhat at school events.
+There is sunscreen available in classrooms for children who require it.
+Parents and teachers are encouraged to act as role models and wear a sunhat at school events.

 Swimming is an integral part of the Health and Physical Education Curriculum.
 All children should take part unless they have open cuts or school sores/impetigo, which are contagious.
 A written note from parents/caregivers is required to excuse your child from swimming.